Students

 Exemplary study plan with a major in Political Science and Sociology starting in the summer semester.

-Timetables and courses
+Timetables and Courses

-Here you will find the current timetables for the Master's in Organization, Governance, Education.
 Timetables, course catalogs and module handbooks from previous semesters can be found in the Archiv.

 The current course catalog and module handbook are essential for understanding the timetables.
 The course catalog provides information about the courses offered in the respective semester.
 The module handbook provides information on the allocation of courses to the modules and to the module headings.